Seshat

 Above: was the measurement of time ever open to interpretation?

 So Seshat is the mother of time and the silent witness to the passing of the seasons.
 She resides within every woman, where her heinous presence is felt every month.
-Despite being a symbol of death, Seshat invites maidens to become mothers every 28 days.
+Despite being a symbol of death, Seshat reminds maidens to become mothers every 28 days.